CUSTOMER ANALYTICS2025-11-12

 The map is the visual representation of the journey that a customer follows while interacting with your product or service.
 It can be used to understand, improve, and refine your current processes.

-It can help you understand how customers find your product or service, why they find it useful, and ultimately, the reasons why they come back.
+It can help you understand how customers discover your product or service, why they find it useful, and ultimately, the reasons why they return.

 Creating a customer journey map is extremely useful for understanding what happens at every point in the customer's journey through your website and other channels.